MarcvanHouten/Azure-Disaster-Recovery-in-a-single-region/README.md

 Work in progress:
 * The failback of the reverse replicated VM is not included but the code can be copied from the replication script
-* You have to put the right information manually in the body of the API call script.
-Working on this currently

 ![Picture of test setup](/images/ASR_zone_to_zone.png)